A Minimal Set of Koopman Eigenfunctions -- Analysis and Numerics: Discussion and conclusions

 The flowboxing of the examples above is based on the given vector fields.
 However, flowboxing dynamic from samples includes also dynamic recovering.
 In that case, we face two main problems.
 The first problem is entailed by the sample density and the second is related to the diversity of the initial condition.
 Next, we discuss these two potential problems in detail.

-\paragraph{Finding the unit manifold from samples} Generally, finding a canonical split system is equivalent to finding $N$ different Jacobians that deform the coordinate system such that the dynamic velocity is one everywhere.
+\paragraph{\bf{Finding the unit velocity measurements from samples}} Generally, finding a canonical split system is equivalent to finding a full rank Jacobian matrix that deform the coordinate system such that the dynamic velocity is one everywhere.
 One of the ways to do that is by diffusion maps \cite{coifman2006diffusion} or its variants \cite{singer2008non,peterfreund2020local}.
 However, this method demands high-density sampled data to assure recovery of the deformation.
 This high density is not very common in the dynamical system and more often the dynamic is sampled very sparsely in time and in the initial conditions.
-Thus, the way to overcome this obstacle is to find the time-mapping functions.
-Meaning, to use the loss function suggested above.
+Thus, the way to overcome this obstacle is to find unit velocity measurements based on time-mapping functions.